Vafdaf12/dithery-do/README.md

 Similarly, the selection algorithm can be chosen with
 - `--select 0` Euclidian Distance (default)
 - `--select 1` Euclidian Distance + 2-color mix
+- `--select 2` 2-color mix based on dot-product partitioning
-- `--select 2` 2-color mix using LAB Brightness partitioning
+- `--select 3` 2-color mix using LAB Brightness partitioning

 The Brightness Partition method attempts to overcome LAB's issue in selecting colors with appropriate brightness.
 It does so by selecting a color brighter and darker than the target